exoplatform/exo-documentation/docs/Clustering.rst

       -  **JCR**: datasource to store JCR Data.

       -  **JPA**: datasource to store entities mapped by Hibernate.
-Quartz tables are stored in this datasource by default.
+Quartz tables are stored in this datasource when clustering is setup only.

    -  *Disk*: